VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   #
   # by: [job, vmrange]

-  # outputs is the list of aggregations to perform on the input data.
+  # outputs is the list of unique aggregations to perform on the input data.
   # See https://docs.victoriametrics.com/stream-aggregation/#aggregation-outputs
   #
   outputs: [total]